Juneteenth celebration in city on Saturday

 June 20 is the official federal day to commemorate Juneteenth this year.

-A full day of Juneteenth festivities begin at 10 a.m. on Saturday, with a parade down Russell Street in Orangeburg.
+A full day of Juneteenth festivities begins at 10 a.m. on Saturday, with a parade down Russell Street in Orangeburg.

+There will be live music, performers, games, food, drink, Black-owned business vendors, cultural conversations, interactive spaces and more.
+From 5 p.m. until 7 p.m., the festival will feature an interactive roundtable discussion.

 People are also reading…